-At the foot of the Saint Jan Cathedral in 's-Hertogenbosch we find the comfortable Best Western Euro Hotel.
+At the foot of the Saint Jan Cathedral in 's-Hertogenbosch we find the comfortable Best Western Plus City Centre Hotel Den Bosch (formerly known as Best Western Eurohotel).
 This hotel offers not only personal hospitality and comfortable rooms with bath, shower, commode, color television and telephone, but also car parking facilities for a small fee, in the indoor garage.
-Of course, your meeting or conference can be perfectly combined with a visit to the old, burgundian city Den Bosch with its many inns, pubs, grand cafés and restaurants.
+Of course, your meeting or conference can be perfectly combined with a visit to the old, Burgundian city Den Bosch with its many inns, pubs, grand cafés and restaurants.
 Den Bosch is also the ideal base for local trips to theme parks such as De Efteling Fun Park, Beekse Bergen safari park, the Autotron traffic park or a fun boat trip to the old city Heusden.
 Enjoy your stay.

 This is not the first time we have visited this hotel - my husband used to work in Den Bosch and we used to stay here with our children - this is a fab hotel - ALL OF THE STAFF are very friendly, couteous, very helpful and nothing is too much trouble for them The hotel itself has been refurbed since the last time we were here and is very, very clean and has a lovely feel to it.
 Car Park available at side of building - you need to approach and press button at barrier in road and this goes through to the reception of the hotel - the staff then drop the barrier and then you drive up to the shutters next to the hotel, press the buzzer and the doors will open - reception access through door from Car Park.
 The bedrooms are spacious with great comfortable beds (want one for home!??)
 2 large pillows and great air conditioning - much needed as weather was boiling.
 The town has fabulous shops with loads of restaurant and cafes - thoroughly enjoyed our stay and can't wait to come back to some old familiar faces - thank you Euro Hotel!??????